 I am not going to lie, the first couple of months and be a pain, and some producers quit before even making a sale.
 But with that said I can promise you this: When or if the time comes where you will be travelling the world making a living off your Beat Selling Business, you will not regret one second you have spent on this!

-So without further due, here are five tips for new hungry producers!
+So without further due, here are five tips for new producers that I wish I knew when I first started.

 If you are starting out producing chances are you already have a specific type of style, producer, or even artists you’re inspired by.
 I remember getting inspired by Metro Boomin’s early work when I started producing.